BBMRI-ERIC/negotiator/docs/customizable.md

 Login as Admin and in dropdown menu click on Admin UI Configuration or go to `/ui-configuration`

-image ulr input can contain the name of a local file or the address of an external file
+image url input can contain the name of a local file or the address of an external file

 Logging in as Admin and Accessing UI Configuration